marnixleijder/Knowledge-Base/Installations/Installation guide for WinRAR License.md

----
-layout: default
-title: Installation guide for WinRAR License
-#nav_title: "Test Page"  # Custom title for navigation (optional, overrides 'title')
-#nav_order: 4           # Order in the sidebar (e.g., 4th position)
-#parent: "Test"    # Links this page under a parent item in navigation
----
+# Troubleshooting WinRAR Registration

+If you're having trouble registering WinRAR, follow these steps to troubleshoot and resolve the issue:

-## 1. Download and install WinRAR
+## Step 1: Download and install WinRAR

+1. **Download WinRAR:**
-- If you haven't already, download the latest version of WinRAR from the [official website](https://www.win-rar.com/download.html).
+   - Visit the [official website](https://www.win-rar.com/download.html) and download the latest version of WinRAR.

+2. **Install WinRAR:**
    - Run the installer and follow the on-screen instructions to complete the installation.

-## 2. Open WinRAR
+## Step 2: Open WinRAR

 - Launch the WinRAR application from your desktop or Start menu.

-## 3. Create a license file
+## Step 3: Create a license file

+1. **Navigate to the WinRAR installation folder:**
-- Open File Explorer and navigate to `C:\Program Files\WinRAR`.
+   - Open File Explorer and go to `C:\Program Files\WinRAR`.

+2. **Create a new text document:**
    - Right-click in the WinRAR folder and select **New > Text Document**.

+3. **Rename the text document:**
-- Rename the new text document to `rarreg.key`.
-Make sure to change the file extension from `.txt` to `.key`.
-If you don't see file extensions, you may need to enable them in the **View** tab of File Explorer.
+   - Rename the new document to `rarreg.key`, ensuring you change the file extension from `.txt` to `.key`.
+If file extensions are hidden, enable them in the **View** tab of File Explorer.

-## 4. Edit the license file
+## Step 4: Edit the license file

+1. **Open the `rarreg.key` file:**
    - Right-click on the `rarreg.key` file and select **Edit** (or open it with Notepad).

+2. **Insert registration data:**
    - Copy and paste the following registration data into the file:

     ```
     RAR registration data